 ✥ ✥ ✥

 One way to remove this problem is for the ScrumMaster to become invisible.
 For example the ScrumMaster can move to stand behind a person who persists in reporting status, or can just quietly leave the room.
-Another way is to educate the Development Team on why it is important that they take responsibility.
+Another way is to educate the Development Team members on why it is important that they take responsibility.

 The Daily Scrum is about inspecting the progress in the current Sprint and adapting the work plan to reach the Sprint Goal.
 The Development Team therefore owns the Daily Scrum.
 The ScrumMaster may still attend, but will not intervene in the Development Team’s planning unless asked—and then never by directing them or prejudicing their judgment on organizing the work.
 (The ScrumMaster may intervene on issues of process, such as time-boxing, but it is still best that the developers handle even these issues themselves.)

-Building the intrinsic motivation to take responsibility to plan their own work requires that the team be confident and that its members be invested in the results.
-Both of these are preconditions for cutting the apron strings to the ScrumMaster, and each of these grows as the team becomes more autonomous (see Autonomous Team) and boosts their self-esteem (see Team Pride).
+Building the intrinsic motivation to take responsibility to plan their own work requires that the team is confident and that its members be invested in the results.
+Both of these are preconditions for cutting the apron strings to the ScrumMaster, and each of these grows as the team becomes more autonomous (see Autonomous Team) and boosts its self-esteem (see Team Pride).

 Picture credits: The Scrum Patterns Group (Lachlan Heasman).